isabelc/Comment-Notifier-No-Spammers/readme.txt

 1. This is the subscription checkbox that is added beneath your comment form.

 == Changelog ==

+= 1.5.8 =
+* Fix - Deleting comments from the Trash caused PHP errors.
+* Build - Removed deprecated functions and options.

 = 1.5.7 =
 * New - Added new Theme Compatibility option to "Show Checkbox After The Comment Form."
 If the checkbox is not appearing on your comment form, enable this option.
 Enabling this option will make the checkbox work on a larger variety of independent themes (themes that do not use standard WordPress comment form filters).
 This will add the checkbox below the comment form submit button.